gadgetron/gadgetron.github.io/about.md

 If you find the Gadgetron useful in your research, please cite this [paper](http://onlinelibrary.wiley.com/doi/10.1002/mrm.24389/abstract):

 Hansen MS, S&#0248;rensen TS.
 Gadgetron: An Open Source Framework for Medical Image Reconstruction.
 Magn Reson Med.
 2013 Jun;69(6):1768-76.

+---

+# What is Gadgetron

+Gadgetron is a streaming data processing framework for medical image reconstruction.
+It has been developed to make it easier to prototype, test, and deploy new image reconstruction algorithms.

+The framework features a number of reconstruction applications that can be employed directly.
+Moreover, it contains a wide range of toolboxes with common data structures and algorithms designed for a much broader use.
+These toolboxes can be used within the streaming framework to create new dedicated reconstruction components or used as shared libraries in standalone (or third party) applications.

+This document serves as an introduction to the Gadgetron framework and provides some "getting started" examples of using it.
+A scientific paper is also available ([Magn Reson Med.
+2013 Jun;69(6):1768-76](http://www.ncbi.nlm.nih.gov/pubmed/22791598)).
+Gadgetron is further extended to support cluster/cloud [Magn Reson Med.
+2015 March;73(3):1015-1025](https://onlinelibrary.wiley.com/doi/full/10.1002/mrm.25213).

+Although Gadgetron is a generic, multi-modality image reconstruction framework, it was initially developed to support the work of the authors in the field of advanced MRI reconstruction.
+Specifically to support work on fast image reconstruction, not only on traditional CPU architectures, but also using commodity graphics hardware (GPUs).
+Some examples that are made publicly available through the Gadgetron framework include fast (re)gridding on the GPU ([IEEE Trans Med Imaging.
+2008 Apr;27(4):538-47](http://www.ncbi.nlm.nih.gov/pubmed/18390350)), Cartesian parallel imaging on the GPU ([Magn Reson Med.
+2008 Mar;59(3):463-8](http://www.ncbi.nlm.nih.gov/pubmed/18306398)), and non-Cartesian parallel imaging on the GPU ([IEEE Trans Med Imaging.
+2009 Dec;28(12):1974-85](http://www.ncbi.nlm.nih.gov/pubmed/19628452)), and free-breathing cardiac cine imaging [JCMR 2013; 15:102](https://jcmr-online.biomedcentral.com/articles/10.1186/1532-429X-15-102).